 Five or six years ago I went on the quest for the perfect cinnamon roll.
 After trying half a dozen recipes I quickly learned that everyone wants something different in cinnamon rolls.
 For me, I like them chewy, a robust cinnamon flavor, and BIG!
 Think Cinnabon.
 Yeah, I know you can all taste it just by hearing the name.

-I prefer cream cheese frosting, but adding a few tablespoons of maple syrup would take these babies to a whole new level.
+I prefer straight-up cream cheese frosting, but adding a few tablespoons of maple syrup would take these babies to a whole new level.

 My favorite time of year for cinnamon rolls is any cold season.
 Naturally, this makes it hard for the bread to be fluffy and rise well, so my favorite way to make these is by using the dough cycle in a bread machine.